tonythetiger31/chatmise-Project/README.md

 <h1>Description</h1>
-This Chatmise.com, a messaging platform where you can communicate with others in an ultra customizable way.
+Chatmise.com is a messaging platform where you can communicate with others in an ultra customizable way.
 <h1>Warning</h1>
 <ul>
 <li>Don't try using separate accounts on the same browser</li>